kabenke/datastrukture_1/README.md

-# java-first_java
+#datastructure_1
-this is my first java programm
+this is a java's implementation of some basics datastructure for begginers